July 2, 2016, in Chavagnes — celebration of the alliance between our two congregations.

 In Rome, promulgation of the dogma of the Immaculate Conception.
 In Niort, at the same time, foundation of the Congregation of the Immaculate Conception.

-Over time, the congregation grew in France, Belgium (from 1902 to 1978), Madagascar from 1952, and Cameroon in 1999.
+Over time, the congregation grew in France, in Belgium (from 1902 to 1978), in Madagascar from 1952, in Cameroon in 1999.